 What Happens When One Fails to Pay Child Support

 There are steps that may be taken should the non custodial parent fail to pay or falls behind on child support payments.
 These enforcement actions may include:

 - Wage withholding- the deduction of payment from a paycheck

 - Collection from state or federal sources (tax refunds, etc.)

 - Filing a lawsuit against non custodial parent

 As experienced family law attorneys, we will ensure you receive a child support order in the proper amount that is due to you.
 In the event that circumstances change since the original support order, Nikki Hudman can also assist you in requesting a child support modification.

 To receive a child support amount that is appropriate and due to you, it is best to work with experienced family law attorneys.
-Nikki Hudman works with Austin families with child support cases.
+Nikki Hudman has years of experience fighting for Austin families with child support cases.
 If you need assistance with child support payment orders, contact Nikki Hudman today.